LessLawn.com... when lawn isn't your ideal landscape

 Interest will skyrocket when you design a pond into your woods.

-So you've decided to create a woodland or to renovate your existing woodland.
-Including certain design elements can make it more valuable to humans and wildlife: "landmarks" or distinguishable features soothe unconscious fears of getting lost, human-built elements promise comfort and safety, pleasant sensory experiences relax and refresh, food and cover entice wildlife, and structural elements make the woodland interesting year-round.
+Including certain design elements can make your woodland more valuable to humans and wildlife.
+Landmarks or distinguishable features soothe unconscious fears of getting lost; human-built elements promise comfort and safety; pleasant sensory experiences relax and refresh; food and cover entice wildlife; and structural elements make the woodland interesting year-round.
 Consider which of the following features might enhance your woodland.

 Feature #1: A Path